Magenta24/RyanairBot/README.md

 This bot is written in Python using Selenium webdriver.
 It crawls through Ryanair website and collects flights' prices for the period specified by user.

 ## Requirements
-Python version: Python 3.9.12
+**Python version: Python 3.9.12**

-Dependencies: see requirements.txt file
+**Dependencies: see requirements.txt file**

-Firstly, you should create virtual environment and install all required dependencies with commands
+### Firstly, you should create virtual environment and install all required dependencies with commands

 *python -m venv /path/to/new/virtual/environment* (venv is the name of the environment)

 *./path/to/new/virtual/environment/bin/activate* (activate the environment)

 *pip install -r requirements.txt*

+### You should also have downloaded up-to-date webdrivers

+Link to Mozilla webdriver: https://github.com/mozilla/geckodriver/releases

+Link to Chrome webdriver: https://chromedriver.chromium.org/downloads (you need check first your browser version)

 ## Use Case
 When your environment is prepared to run the program type command